Paragon Publishing

-Brief history
+History

 Paragon Publishing Ltd was formed in a small office in Trowbridge, Wiltshire by ex-Future Publishing staff Richard Monteiro and Diane Tavener.
 With a small team of staff they began work on their first publication Sega Pro.

 With the success of Sega Pro the company began expanding and launched several other titles, hiring more staff to produce these new titles.
 It was not long before the company moved into new premises in Bournemouth.

 The company continued to publish magazines for the video games market as well as other areas for the next decade.

+In 1999, Paragon acquired the gaming publications Playstation Pro, N64 Pro, Planet Playstation, PC Home and PC Basics from IDG Media.
+The company already published 64 Magazine and Dreamcast Solutions at the time.

 In July 2003 Paragon Publishing and its 30-odd magazine titles were sold to Highbury House Communications for £32m.
 Imagine Publishing, which was formed by ex-Paragon staff Damian Butt, Steve Boyd and Mark Kendrick, would buy back most of these titles when Highbury themselves went into liquidation in early 2006.

 Later, in 2016 Imagine Publishing itself was acquired by Future Publishing.